 It is expected that the student will read all assigned material.
 Students are encouraged to raise questions about anything not understood.
-They are also expected to bring information related to their current study to the class.
-Students should show that they have read and understand the material by bringing additional material to the class.
-They should be prepared to discuss the elements of a paper submitted and should have a good understanding of what has been written.
+They should be prepared to discuss the assigned reading.

-Students are expected to prepare an agenda to discuss and a list of questions to the meeting with the supervisor each week.
+Students are expected to prepare an agenda to discuss and a list of questions for the meeting with the supervisor each week.
 Students need to be prepared for meetings by reviewing material ahead of time and bringing necessary items for note taking, as appropriate